gionabbe/ovopcambo/README.md

-Role Demo Sample
+The One Village One Product Movement
 ==================================================

-This sample is based on *User Demo* sample.
+This project was developed by [Resolvo Cambodia](https://resolvocam.com).
 It shows how to:

  * Implement roles and permissions in your website
  * Organize roles in database into an hierarchy